This post is also available in: Français

 The teaching is given during seminars, which represent up to more than 200 hours a year (see the detailed program).
 The practice is based on a set of models designed specifically for progression over the duration of the curriculum.
 A cycle of theoretical courses allows approaching all the roots of sumi-e: historical, philosophical, cultural … as well as technical points.

 Leisure time participants can register for a fraction of each seminar, either 1 to 10 half-days of their choice in Versailles, or the weekend, within the time frame of each seminar.

-To take into account the remoteness of the trainees, school year 2022-2023 favors long seminar formats, and to facilitate the integration of training into personal life, trainees can choose the workshop they attend among those offered.
+To take into account the remoteness of the trainees, school year 2023-2024 still favors long seminar formats, and to facilitate the integration of training into personal life, trainees can choose the workshop they attend among those offered.
 Training credits are allocated for each course attended, the end-of-year exam can be taken when the accumulated credits correspond to the set of required skills.
 The duration of training is therefore individualized.

 As the program is common to all students, while everyone is at a very different point in his/her path, an individual support program is part of the curriculum, to support the effort of personal practice between two seminars (see the individual support program).
 30 hours per year of follow-up are allocated to each student.